Troubled to choose a voltage regulator between buck converter and 7805 voltage regulator

 Why you choose buck converter instead of 7805 voltage regulator.

 You are face trouble to choose a voltage regulator between 7805 voltage regulator or the buck converter; because both converters convert the voltage from high to low and have various advantages and disadvantages.
 So first we see all the characteristics of both converters.

 7805 regulators is a three-terminal voltage regulator which provides a fixed linear output voltage of +5VDC while input voltage varies from 7 VDC to 25 VDC and can handle up to 1500mA.

 7805 regulators testing:

-If we apply maximum input voltage 25 VDC and maximum input current is 1500mA then the power loss is 30 Watt.
+If we apply maximum input voltage 25 VDC and the maximum input current are 1500mA then the power loss is 30 Watt.

 This power loss converts into heat so we required a heatsink for heat dissipating from the 7805 regulators; more input supply voltage and current (more input power) need a larger heatsink for the proper working of this regulator.

-It is a device which step-down voltage ranging from max (a little bit lower than applied voltage) to zero voltage and have efficiency 88%-92% mean minimum power loses.
+It is a device in which step-down voltage ranging from max (a little bit lower than applied voltage) to zero voltage and have efficiency 88%-92% mean minimum power losses.
 Power loses in the buck converter is divided into 3 main sections

 1- Inductor loss (Pl)